Crofton School SEND (Special Educational Needs and Disabilities)

-The Maths, Science and English faculties are also supported by SPSAs (Student Progress Support Assistants) who support progress within the classroom.
+The Maths faculty is also supported by SPSAs (Student Progress Support Assistants) who support progress within the classroom.

 Students are seen twice daily by their tutor.
 Tutors are supported by a Head of Year and a member of SLT (Senior Leadership Team).